Brive logo

 Students are expected to use the MA forum for discussions and are encouraged to participate in extra-curricular support activities such as game jams, local game related and networking events in order to practice the creative and technical skills developed throughout the programme and foster conversation and connections that are an invaluable part of the postgraduate experience.

-The MA consists of compulsory modules, a typical selection can be found below.
+The master in Digital Games Theory and Design (MA) consists of compulsory modules, a typical selection can be found below.
 Modules can vary from year to year, but these offer a good idea of what we teach.

 More